Our certifications include:

 Is Your Best Resource

 Point your mouse at the maps (left) to find common water problems in your area.
-The listings represent the company’s service areas in Litchfield and Fairfield Counties in Connecticut, and Westchester County in New York.
+The listings represent the company’s service areas in Litchfield and Fairfield Counties in Connecticut.
 Water problems are caused by natural contaminates and man-made pollutants in the soil that leach into well water and reservoirs.
 Proper treatment by Bennett and Cole controls water quality.

 Who is Bennett & Cole?